-- Explanation of the change: New requirement to address validation and verification of the sterilization process for packaging, where applicable. - Guidance on evaluation of criteria: Food Safety Professionals will review the sterilization process and associated records.
+- Explanation of the change: New standard was added to include the requirement for microbiological testing and compliance to applicable regulations concerning product safety. - Guidance on evaluation of criteria: Food Safety Professionals will check the documented procedures, testing results, and records for compliance.